Basic Japanese Grammar Guide Part II – Particles (wa, ga, o, ni, de)

 Even if the words of a sentence appear in a different order, as long as the particles remain the same, the meaning of the sentence does not change.

-There are different types of particles.
-Take a look at the different particles and their functions below.
+There are a few different types of particles, so let’s take a look at some of them and their functions below.

 Wa ー は

 Watashi wa Tai-jin desu.
 I am a Thai Person.